Azzamubaidillah/Chatkuy/README.md

-# chatkuy
+# Chatkuy

-A new Flutter project.
+A chat application mobile apps made with Flutter, GetX, and Firebase

-## Getting Started
+## This is how it looks

 This project is a starting point for a Flutter application.